DEA Controlled Substances

 Since the University cannot, by law, maintain a campus wide registration for controlled substances, it is the responsibility of each PI to obtain appropriate licenses and registration, and to adhere to applicable state and federal regulatory requirements when working with controlled substances.
 PIs must register their controlled substance(s) with the federal DEA as well as the Texas DPS.

-- Federal Registration: You will need to complete the DEA registration application.
+- DEA Registration: Researchers need to first complete a DEA Controlled Substance registration application.
 DEA registrations remain active for a 1-year period.

-- State Licensing: Once you complete your DEA Registration, you will need to complete a DPS Controlled Substance Registration.
-Approved applicants will receive a one-year license to work with controlled substances in a manner consistent with the approved use(s) described in the application.
+- State DPS Licensing: After obtaining a DEA license, researchers then apply to the DPS for a license to work with controlled substances in a manner consistent with the approved use(s) described in the application.

-- Notification: Copies of all registration and licensing related correspondence must be kept by the PI and additional copes sent to Environmnetal Health & Safety.
+- Notification: Copies of all registration and licensing related correspondence must be kept by the PI and additional copes sent to Environmental Health & Safety.

 UT policy requires that each PI complete a Controlled Substances Self-Evaluation annually.
 The forms, indicating corrective actions taken, should be kept by the PI for at least one year and a copy should be submitted to EHS Lab Safety at email@example.com.